What is thrombocythemia?

 Key points about thrombocythemia

-- Thrombocythemia causes your body to make too many platelets in the bone marrow.
+- Thrombocythemia is a disease that causes your body to make too many platelets in the bone marrow.

 - Too many platelets can cause blood clots or bleeding.